FAANG/dcc-metadata/docs/faang_analysis_metadata.md

 Steps 2-4 produce analysis results.
 For each of these analysis results we should record which data, reference data and protocol were used to produce them.

-### Analysis metadata requirements

-Requirements are laid out like this:

- * `attribute name` (*data type*) a brief description

-The data types will be described later in this document.
-The metadata & data sharing (M&DS) group will seek guidance from the bioinformatics and data analysis (B&DA) group on what needs to be recorded here for each analysis type.

 ### Process attributes

 Analysis metadata needs to contain the following process attributes